Skip Navigation

 Metrolinx, Canada

-Meeting a region’s transport needs with the future in mind.
+Meeting a region's transport needs now and for the future.

-Metrolinx is undertaking the largest transportation investment in Ontario’s history, with a mission to champion, develop and implement an integrated transportation system for the region that enhances prosperity, sustainability and quality of life.
+Metrolinx is making the largest transportation investment in Ontario’s history.
+Their mission is to build an integrated transit system that supports local prosperity, sustainability and quality of life across the region.

 KEY INFORMATION